https://www.deakin.edu.au/__data/assets/image/0005/2388524/22830_TJR_0826_.jpg

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, masters and PhDs, as well as specialist programs for industry professionals.

-Always wondered what an optometrist does?
-On any given day, an Australian optometrist may perform primary visual assessments, treat advanced eye disease and dispense both prescription medicines and optical aids.
-As such, optometrists share traits with general practitioners, ophthalmologists and pharmacists.
-At the same time, most optometrists are business owners providing clinical care and dispensing optical appliances.
+You'll enjoy varied and flexible work.
+On any given day, an Australian optometrist may perform primary visual assessments, treat advanced eye diseases and dispense both prescription medicines and optical aids.
+Additionally, most optometrists are business owners providing clinical care and dispensing optical appliances.

-If you're after a work-life balance in the health field, optometry could be for you.
-Why?
-Work is very flexible if you go into private practice (around 75% of graduates do).
-However, you're also perfectly placed to explore other employment opportunities, such as para-medical practice, research and work within vision-related non-government organisations.
+If you're looking for work-life balance in the health field, optometry could be for you.
+Your working day can be flexible if you go into a private practice, which around 75% of graduates do.
+You're also well-positioned to explore other opportunities such as para-medicine practice, research and work within vision-related non-government organisations.

 With an endemic spread of myopia across the world, I wanted to learn about and practice the skill of a profession that dealt first hand with combating this disease.